As much as we look forward to holiday parties and dinners, many of us suspect we’ll overindulge and gain weight.

 Remember, the holidays are marked with many traditions, but the real meaning is about spending time with family and friends.

 If you keep these tips in mind, you'll get through the holidays without gaining a pound.
-And if you do splurge, don't beat yourself up, the experts say.
-Just get right back to normal eating and exercising, and try to do a better job at the next party.
+And if you do splurge, just get right back to normal eating and exercising, and try to do make better choices at the next party.